python/cpython/Doc/c-api/exceptions.rst

    and if so, invokes the corresponding signal handler.
 If the :mod:`signal` module is supported, this can invoke a signal handler written in Python.

+   The function attemps to handle all pending signals, and then returns ``0``.
-   If an exception is raised by a Python signal handler, the error indicator is set and the function returns ``-1``; otherwise the function returns ``0``.
-The error indicator may or may not be cleared if it was previously set.
+   However, if a Python signal handler raises an exception, the error indicator is set and the function returns ``-1`` immediately (such that other pending signals may not have been handled yet: they will be on the next :c:func:`PyErr_CheckSignals()` invocation).

    If the function is called from a non-main thread, or under a non-main Python interpreter, it does nothing and returns ``0``.